andreawey/DS_notes/LECTURE NOTES/Predictive modelling/Lectures/Lecture 7.md

 - Compute mean and autocovariance for different windows
 - Look for dramatic changes that reject stationarity hypothesis

+Conditions for weak stationarity:
+- Constant mean over time
+- constant variance over time
+- covariance depends on the lag, not on time

 ## Sample Estimation

 ### Sample Mean